VCGithubCode/access-granted/README.md

 ## Meet Our Team
 - Our talented team is the heart and soul of Access Granted.
 Each member brings a unique set of skills and expertise, contributing to the success of our project in their own special way.

-## 🌟 Vernell Clark — SCRUM Leader
+## 🌟 Vernell Clark — SCRUM Lead
 - Vernell ensures our team remains on track and focused.
-As our SCRUM Leader, he coordinate team efforts, facilitate meetings, and help resolve any obstacles.
+As our SCRUM Lead, he coordinate team efforts, facilitate meetings, and help resolve any obstacles.
 Vernell expertise in agile methodologies has been key to our project's timely and organized progress.

 ### Role: Project Management & Coordination
 - GitHub: [VCGithubCode](https://github.com/VCGithubCode)